 4. Functional But Pretty

-Hopefully the drop zone idea will inspire you to declutter other areas of your home and is step in the right direction to creating an organized home that you love!
+Hopefully these drop zone ideas will inspire you to declutter other areas of your home and is step in the right direction to creating an organized home that you love!

 Featured Image: Unsplash